• Skip to primary navigation

 I’ve spent most of my life learning to let go of the things I thought were important.

-My father trained me to be a narcissist.
+My father almost turned me into a narcissist.
+Just like him.
 I didn’t know that, of course.
 He didn’t know that, either.
 I didn’t understand he was a narcissist, because I didn’t even know what clinical narcissism was.
 It never would have occurred to me, because my father — the god-like central figure of my childhood — was my standard for all that was right and normal.

 I’ve spent my adult life on a long journey of recovery.
 It started while I was still in my late 20s when I vaguely realized something was wrong.
 That led to the realization that I had come from a very dysfunctional family.
 But I still had so many layers of dysfunction to take apart — and I had so much to learn in order to become an emotionally healthy adult.